 in South Korea, which brought together 16 LMMA representatives from across the Atantic, Indian and Pacific oceans, to share how their LMMAs were established and discuss practical ways to tackle common conservation challenges.
 The workshop enabled them to forge strong relationships that now underpin ongoing dialogue among LMMA communities worldwide.

-to conservation, in collaboration with well-established health agencies such as Marie Stopes and Population Services International.
+, in collaboration with well-established health agencies such as Marie Stopes and Population Services International.

 The Duke Lemur Center

 adopted this approach in Marojejy National Park in 2013 with technical advice from Blue Ventures, and in 2014 we are convening a network of conservation and health partners in Madagascar with the aim of exploring opportunities for cross-sector working.